 At Cambridge Intelligence, we’ve found that for many organizations, ‘big data’ means collecting every bit of information available - call records, financial transactions, email traffic, etc. - then figuring out how to use it.
 It’s a costly challenge: once you’ve invested heavily in gathering the data, how do you uncover the value hidden inside it?

-It’s the most effective way to bring your data to life, revealing patterns and connections that’d be difficult to find in millions of rows of raw data.
-The value comes from making the data accessible to users, turning something unusable into a powerful source of insight.
+Interactive data visualization is the most effective way to make data accessible and bring it to life, revealing patterns and connections in the data, and turning raw data into a powerful source of insight.

 Why visualize data?